ISI-apex/casper-utils/README.md

     $ git submodule update

-Later, but before building, you'll need to checkout the latest release tag appropriate for the system on which you are going to build.
-Building master tip branch is not recommended, because it moves quickly and not every commit is tested, so it is too likely for the build job to fail.
+Later, but before building, you'll need to checkout the latest release tag appropriate for the system on which you are going to build, and then update to the latest ebuilds repo (following instructions in the Update section below).
+Building master tip branch from scratch is not recommended, because it moves quickly and not every commit is tested, so it is too likely for the from-scratch build job to fail.
 Release tags have been verified to build successfully to the end on the system mentioned in the tag's release note.
 You can checkout a tag with:

     $ cd casper-utils
     $ git checkout TAG_IDENTIFIER